 And, because of that, many times, they don’t know how well they are really doing.

 Small city pastor.
 God is using you.
 You are making a Kingdom difference.
-You just don’t know how well you are doing.
+You just sometimes don’t know how well you are doing.

 Do you know a small town pastor doing great Kingdom work?